-Disney Cruise Line has started sailing again this summer!
+Disney Cruise Line started sailing again in the summer of 2021.

 The COVID-19 testing policies for guests who are sailing with Disney have changed a few times as local government policies are adjusted.
 Now, policies for all of Disney’s cruise ships have been updated once more with adjustments made to the COVID-19 test policy and vaccination requirements.

 Let’s start out with the vaccination requirements.
 Currently, Disney Cruise Line requires all vaccine-eligible guests to be fully vaccinated against COVID-19 at the time of sailing.
 This requirement goes into effect for all guests ages 5 and up starting on January 13th, 2022.

 Based on guidance from the CDC and WHO, Disney Cruise Line accepts the following vaccine types: Pfizer, Moderna, Johnson & Johnson, AstraZeneca, Covishield, Novavax, Sinopharm BBIBP-CorV (VeroCell), Sinovac-CoronaVac, and Covavaxin (Bharat Biotech).
 In order to be “fully vaccinated,” you must be 14 days past your final vaccine dose.

 If you’re not eligible to vaccinate due to age, you must provide proof of a negative COVID-19 test result taken between 3 days and 24 hours before your sailing.
 If you’re on a sailing that departs before January 13th, guests between the age of 5-11 years old may complete the test requirement in lieu of vaccination.
 Guests 4 years and younger must complete the test requirement since they aren’t old enough to be vaccinated currently.